 Calculate your VO2 max by using this formula: Multiply 0.21 by the product of your age in years and either 1 if you're a man, or zero if you're a woman.
 This is your initial result.
 Multiply 0.84 by your BMI and subtract the number from your first result to gain a revised total.
 Multiply -8.41 by your mile time in minutes and subtract the result from the revised total.

 Multiply 0.34 by your mile time squared and add the number to your latest revised total.
 Add 108.94 to receive a final result.
 Hypothetically, if a 24-year-old male had a BMI of 24 and ran a mile in seven minutes and 20 seconds, his VO2 max would be 50.45, calculated as follows:

 0.21(24 x 1) - 0.84(24) - 8.41(7.33) + 0.34(7.33 x 7.33) + 108.94 = 5.04 - 20.16 - 61.65 + 18.28 + 108.94 = 50.45

-If you run as fast as you can you'll get a more accurate VO2 max score.
+If you run as fast as you can, you'll get a more accurate VO2 max score.
 Push yourself during training runs to increase your VO2 max.
-With exercise your VO2 max can increase by 10 to 30 percent.
+With exercise, your VO2 max can increase by 10 to 30 percent.
 This test is an estimate of your VO2 max.
-The only complete accurate way to measure your VO2 max is in a clinical setting on a graded treadmill.
+The only completely accurate way to measure your VO2 max is in a clinical setting on a graded treadmill.